Cryptofonts/cryptoicons/README.md

 Each icons is also available in PNG format @ 16px, 32px, 64px and 128px.

-If you're looking for an icons Webfont, checkout my other project [Cryptofonts](https://github.com/monzanifabio/cryptofont) on GitHub.
+If you're looking for an icons Webfont, checkout my other project [Cryptofonts](https://github.com/monzanifabio/cryptofont) on GitHub or the [official API](https://cryptofonts.com/api.html) for developers that are looking to integrate token icons into their projects.

 The icons are free to use for personal and commercial projects under the GNU License.